Ask Slashdot: Why Are There No Huge Leaps Forward In CPU/GPU Power?

 Instead of thinking about processing power in term of Hz, you should be looking at a CPU's/GPU's overall computational throughput.
 When you look at things that way, you will see there has been a massive uptick in processing power in GPUs. x86 CPU have stagnated a bit due to lack of serious competition for the high-end but everywhere else it's thriving.
 Massive parallel processing is the real future of computing, so get ready for chips with a thousands of sub-GHz cores running independent and identical ta

-Weak process improvement/Few ideas waiting (Score:4, Informative)
+Weak process improvement/Few ideas waiting (Score:5, Informative)

 This kind of thing was rather common until about 2000.
 Each process node was better in every way than the last.
 Big jumps in performance at each node advance.
 Power went down too.
 And, of course it was much cheaper per gate.
 You could get doubled performance and 1/4 the cost by just porting over the same design, trace for trace, to the next full node.
 These "die shrinks" were quite common.
 Through the 90's you got an extra bonus for new designs.
 That is because the industry was brimming with ideas that were known to work but were just not practical to implement because they took too much silicon area.